US military support for Israel: What does it provide?

 HOW ELSE DOES WASHINGTON SUPPORT ISRAEL?

-To pass in the Security Council, a resolution needs at least nine votes in favour and no veto by the US, France, Britain, Russia or China.
+To pass in the Security Council, a resolution needs at least nine votes in favor and no veto by the U.S., France, Britain, Russia or China.

 Late last month, Washington dropped its traditional protection of Israel by abstaining from a vote on a resolution demanding a ceasefire, instead of casting a veto, although it described the brief text as 'non-binding.'